 - You have two options here.
 You can either hot glue the burlap bow to the burlap ribbon or you can carefully slide the burlap bow onto the burlap ribbon.
 I choose to slide the bow on that way I could change it out later if I wanted too.

-- Tie the two ends of burlap ribbon together and hang on the door.
+- Finally tie the two ends of burlap ribbon together and hang on the door.

 After twenty minutes of crafting, you will have turned a salad container into wreath that is not only upcycled but cute and perfect for summer!